 This is, in theory, optional, but I can't stress enough how great the whole package (polenta cake and blueberry sauce) is.
 They complement each other, and the dense cake becomes mellower.
 It's an outstanding pair.

 Do you have other berries?
 Use them.
-Raspberries and blackberries work well, though they can be very tangy, so you might want to add more sugar to the sauce.
+Raspberries and blackberries work well, though they can be tangier, so you might want to add more sugar to the sauce.
 Sweet cherries also work.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.